Customs compliance made easy

 One challenge every international shipper faces is customs compliance.
 Use these tips to determine what you need to keep your shipments compliant and help ensure packages move smoothly when they cross borders.

 Think of these resources as your starter kit for customs clearance.
 Right here, you’ll find valuable information to help you prepare your shipments.

 Determine whether you can ship your commodity

 Many countries or territories have restrictions on which commodities may be shipped across their borders and which services may be used to ship them.
 Get detailed information about these restrictions in our country or territory profiles.
 Plus, make sure you’re not shipping a prohibited item or shipping to a denied party.

 Inaccurate or incomplete broker information can cause shipping delays.
 You can take advantage of FedEx brokerage® services or designate your own broker.
 If you choose FedEx brokerage services, don’t forget to send us your power of attorney (POA) to authorize us to perform customs clearance on your behalf.

 Identify commonly used customs documents

-Depending on the specific product you’re shipping and the country you’re shipping to, you may need to include:
+Depending on the specific product you’re shipping and the country or territory you’re shipping to, you may need to include: